WOLFF SIGN-OFF BIDS

 K10 AJ10 KQJ52 K108

-AQ873 Q9762 7 72 1 1 South promises opening values and North promises sufficient values to respond.
-2 NT Promises 18-19/20 high card points, and shows three or fewer cards in the Spade suit.
+AQ873 Q9762 7 72 Meaning 1 1 The responder will bid the higher-ranking 5-card suit first.
+2 NT Promises 18-19 high card points, and shows three or fewer cards in the Spade suit.
 3 The responder, now the captain, requests South to show a 4-card Heart suit if possible.
 This is Checkback Stayman and employed in case the first response in Spades by-passed a 4-card Heart suit.
 3 NT The opener denies a 4-card Heart suit.
 4 The responder shows with a game bid in Hearts at least a 5-card Spade suit and a 5-card Heart suit.
 The opener must decide the final contract.
-Employing this variation both players must decide whether it is more profitable to play in a Major suit or No Trump.
-There is namely no guarantee that South, in this example, must hold 3 cards in either Major suit.
-By bidding game in a Major suit the responder by-passed a 3 No Trump contract.

-When the responder has game values opposite the 18-19/20 points of partner, then the responder will first attempt to find a Major suit fit by employing Checkback Stayman with a bid of 3 Diamonds.
-In the case that the first response is 1 Hearts, then the opener is able to show or deny a 4-card Spade support.
+When the responder has game values opposite the 18-19/20 points of partner, then the responder will first attempt to find a Major suit fit by employing Checkback Stayman with a bid of 3.
+In the case that the first response is 1, then the opener is able to show or deny a 4-card Spade support.

-If the first bid suit of the responder is Spades, then the opener is able to show or deny a 4-card Heart suit via Checkback Stayman with a bid of 3 Diamonds.
+If the first bid suit of the responder is Spades, then the opener is able to show or deny a 4-card Heart suit via Checkback Stayman with a bid of 3.
 The opener will deny holding a 4-card Heart suit by bidding 3 No Trump.

 In the case that the opener does show 4 cards in the other Major suit, and the responder then rebids 3 No Trump, then the opener has the information that the responder is seeking a 3-card suit for his Major suit.
 The opener then has the opportunity to bid game with a 3-card support for partner or bid game in No Trump with only 2-card support.